LEED v4 overview

 Why LEED v4 matters for the ExAC

-Inside LEED v4, the credit framework
+Inside LEED v4: the credit framework

 LEED v4 credit categoryWhat it addressesWhere it lands on the ExAC

-Location and Transportation (LT) Site selection, density, access to transit, bicycle and pedestrian networks, parking footprint.
+Location and Transportation (LT) Site selection, density, access to transit, bicycle and pedestrian networks, reduced parking footprint.
 Section 1 (site and environmental analysis).

 Energy and Atmosphere (EA) Minimum and optimized energy performance, fundamental and enhanced commissioning, demand response, refrigerant management, renewable energy.
 Section 3 (building science, sustainable design literacy).
 Pair with NECB 2020.